Landowners of the National Landscape

 The Public Sector

-The Malvern Hills Trust the largest public owner of land in the AONB.
-However, important areas of land are also managed on behalf of the public by a number of other organisations.
-For example, The Forestry Commission own and manage Frith Wood – a 75 hectare woodland on the edge of Ledbury.
+Important areas of land are managed on behalf of the public by a number of other organisations.
+For example, Forestry England own and manage Frith Wood – a 75 hectare woodland on the edge of Ledbury.
 St Wulstan’s Local Nature Reserve in Malvern Wells is owned and managed by Worcestershire County Council.